AngelinesYG/Interesting-Cat-Facts/README.md

 3. I really wanted to make the button redirect within the same page to display the pictures and facts.
 Like rather than the user having to scroll down to see the picture and fact, I wanted the button to make the picture and fact come at the top of the page, in place of the original opening text.
 Everything I found online were instructions for redirecting to a new page or another url, but nothing to make it the way I wanted it.
 I just couldn't figure this one out.
 I really wanted to.

 4. I kind of ran out of time (as mentioned above) when mom duties increased.
 On the Saturday (second day of the project) one of my kids fell and we ended up in the ER and he had to get several stitches.
-He's 4 and I've had to follow up with his doctor during the week, as well as him being extra clingy and me constantly having to disinfect and care for the wound.
-As if that weren't enough, my babysitter had a case of bronchitis, so I had the baby with me for one whole day and was not able to do much that day.
-And today (day before presentation) my husband is in the ER with a bad case of pancreatitis.
-This is crazy.
+He's 4 and I've had to follow up with his doctor during the week, among other unexpected circumstances.
 It's like a movie.

 <h2>ACCOMPLISHMENT</h2>